julmon/tcle/README.md

 ## PostgreSQL versions support

-TCLE works only with PostgreSQL 13.
-With some efforts, it could works with PostgreSQL 12.
+TCLE works with PostgreSQL 12 and 13 (currently in beta2 stage - 2020-06-25).

 ## Installation